 - your nonprofit’s visual identity on social media

-Large, successful nonprofits pay careful attention to their visual identity.
+Large, successful nonprofit organizations pay careful attention to their visual identity.
 Nearly a decade ago, The Bill & Melinda Gates Foundation, for example, appointed a director of global brand and innovation.
-And many well-known nonprofits including Oxfam International, GBCHealth, and many others, have undertaken comprehensive rebranding projects.
+And many well-known nonprofits, including Oxfam International, GBCHealth, and many others, have undertaken comprehensive nonprofit rebranding projects.

 In the for-profit space, a successful brand identity is one of the company’s most valuable assets.
-In fact, a large part of the value of companies like Apple, Coca-Cola, Nike, and others is reflected in the value of their brand.
+A large part of the value of companies like Apple, Coca-Cola, Nike, and others is reflected in the value of their brand.

 This is also true for nonprofit brands.